A new online talk in the Hall!

 Slaley Film Club shows one film each month, usually on the third Friday, but we have a summer break with no films from May to August.
 We also provide a supper, but not drinks, during the interval for an inclusive charge of £6 (£3 for under-16s).
 We feel that this makes the evening more attractive and more of a social event.
 If you would like to receive our emails about forthcoming films, please send a request to Michael Elphick.

-Our new programme for 2018 will be available later, but if you have an idea for a film or films that you would like to see, just let us know by email to: Michael Elphick.
+For future programmes, if you have an idea for a film or films that you would like to see, just let us know by email to: Michael Elphick.
 As we have to have a licence to show each film, which we get through the Queen's Hall in Hexham via FilmBank, you need to check that one is available on the FilmBank website: FilmBank catalogue.

 Organised by: Jean & Michael Elphick, Jeannie & Jason Abdelnoor, Jane & Jim Bailey.